andersen-lab/covar/README.md

 # coVar
-coVar is a tool for detecting physically-linked variants in genomic data.
-Given a sorted, indexed BAM file, reference genome and gene annotation, coVar identifies and counts reads with unique physically linked variants.
+coVar is a tool for detecting physically-linked mutations in genomic data.
+Given a sorted, indexed BAM file, reference genome and gene annotation, coVar identifies and counts sequencing reads with unique physically linked mutations.

 ## Installation